MicrosoftDocs/architecture-center/docs/aws-professional/storage.md

 ## Glacier and Azure Storage

 [Azure Archive Blob Storage](/azure/storage/blobs/access-tiers-overview#archive-access-tier) is comparable to AWS Glacier storage service.
-It is intended for rarely accessed data that is stored for at least 180 days and can tolerate several hours of retrieval latency.
+It's intended for rarely accessed data that is stored for at least 180 days and can tolerate several hours of retrieval latency.

 For data that is infrequently accessed but must be available immediately when accessed, [Azure Cool Blob Storage tier](/azure/storage/blobs/access-tiers-overview#cool-access-tier) provides cheaper storage than standard blob storage.
 This storage tier is comparable to AWS S3 - Infrequent Access storage service.